hariQ acupuncture & herbs

 7. How long does it take to recover from a trigger finger?

 With proper treatments, ones should be able to start noticing improvements within a few weeks and make a significant to complete recovery within three months.
-You can also get prescribed natural Chinese herbs to reduce inflammation and swelling around the tendon.
+Another option is to ask your doctor for a prescription for natural Chinese herbs.
+These herbs could aid in reducing inflammation and swelling around the tendon region.

 8. Can I apply ICE to the Trigger finger?